Mazda Mazda5 Repair and Maintenance Costs

-A guide to problems, costs, maintenance and repair for your Mazda Mazda5
+A guide to repairs, service, and maintenance costs for your Mazda Mazda5

 Rattling noises from the front suspension while driving over rough roads can be caused by defective front sway bar bushings.
 Replacing the bushings with the updated design is a common repair.

 Excessive engine vibration or knocking noises heard while the engine is idling, being started or switched off are usually caused by a defective engine mount at the top right side of the engine.
 A redesigned engine mount is available to alleviate this problem.